BTwumDonkor/Credit_Risk_Analysis/README.md

 6. Easy Ensemble Classifier

 Tools used were Python, imbalanced-learn library, scikit-learn library and jupyter notebook.
-The dataset analiysed was `LoanStats_2019Q1.csv`.
+The dataset analyzed was `LoanStats_2019Q1.csv`.

 ## Results:
 * Random Over Sampler